Dress for Success in Any Job: Slobs, Simply Immitate How Your Co-Workers and Boss Are Dressing

 Do you consciously dress similarly to others in your office, especially your boss?

-See results without votingIf you don't want to be successful in your office job, don't waste your time reading this article
+...in your office job, don't waste your time reading this article.
+Otherwise, listen up.

 Study how "they" dress

 To dress for success in your job, study very carefully, from hair to shoes, how "they" dress.
 Who exactly are "they"?
-They're the people you want to become: your boss, a respected co-worker, the boss of the department you want to be transferred into, etc. In short, they are your role models.
+They're the beautiful, handsome, popular, outgoing people in your office.
+They're the people you want to become: your boss, a respected co-worker, the boss of the department you want to be transferred into, etc. In short, they are your fashion (and behavior) role models.

 Look at your boss